sami-daniel/sami-daniel/README.md

 # Hi there, I'm Sami Daniel! 👋

-I'm a **Software Developer** from **Brazil** passionate about building great things with the **.NET Ecosystem**.
-I love open source and enjoy collaborating with others to create, learn, and grow together.

-- 🚀 Currently learning and enjoying **Scientific Computing**
-- 🦀 Exploring the world of Rust, .NET, Dart and so on...
-- 💡 Always open to new challenges and opportunities to contribute

 ## 🌱 About Me

 - I believe in continuous learning and sharing knowledge.